inno-v/Whisker.js/README.md

 whisker.map(user_mode);
 // Old mappings will be overwritten without error
 ```
 If not overwritten, old mappings will persist on a per-key basis.
-That means that as long as
-a keys are not overwritten, you can use several mappings!
+That means that as long as keys are not overwritten, you can use several mappings!

 ### Unmapping